Walk and Roll Fridays at Glennwood

 Glennwood Elementary is a partner in the Safe Routes to School program.
 This is a national program that was created to encourage more children to walk, bike, or ride their scooters to school.
 It is so exciting to see that many Glennwood students already walk or roll to school on a regular basis!
 We hope that everyone will choose to do so on the seven official Walk & Roll Fridays this year.

-Friday, October 7 (International Walk and Roll to School Day)
+- Friday, October 6 ( International Walk & Roll to School Day)

 Other Important SRTS & Georgia Commute Schools Dates:

 October 16-20, 2023: National School Bus Safety Week

 November 6-11, 2023 Crossing Guard Appreciation Week

 February: Love My Bus Month (Bus Driver Appreciation)

 April 29-May 5, 2024: Air Quality Awareness Week

 We will continue our tradition of using marbles to count students who walk, bike or ride a scooter to school on the monthly Walk and Roll days.
 Students’ marbles will be placed in their grade level container at their respective grade level entry point (K – front main entrance, 1st – front doors by blue picnic tables, 2nd – side doors facing Joyce Parris Ln.) by school staff welcoming students into the building.
 At outdoor Community Circle we will combine all grade level marbles to determine if enough have been collected to earn extra recess time!
 We will continue to give students an opportunity to earn an extra marble with themed Walk & Roll days throughout the year.
 Themes will be announced in advance, and students will be asked to participate in some way to earn an extra marble.

 Contact Info for Glennwood Walk and Roll Coordinator - Rachel Dubreuze at firstname.lastname@example.org